ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 #### Add blocks

 To customize your page in Page Builder you need to add blocks.
-You can do it in two ways:

-A. Access Elements toolbar, drag page block that you want to use and drop it on the empty place on a drop zone.
+To do it, access Elements toolbar, drag page block that you want to use and drop it on the empty place on a drop zone.

-B. Choose available drop zone and use `Click to select` option.

 When you add a new block to the drop zone, before you drop it, a blue line appears  - it helps you see the position of the newly added block in relation to other, already added blocks.